 Reincarnation and Christianity have more in common than most people might think when you consider the central story of Christ's resurrection, which lies at the very core of Christianity.
 While the belief in reincarnation and Christian beliefs may share some similarities about spirituality, life and death, there are also very significant and important differences.

 The influence of Eastern culture and its belief in reincarnation has impacted many Christians.
 Some Christians have embraced different aspects of other religions for a type of hybrid Christianity.
-For example, in a 2009 Pew Forum on Religion and Public Life poll, 22% of American Christians believe in reincarnation.
+For example, it was revealed in a 2009 Pew Forum on Religion and Public Life poll, that 22% of American Christians also believe in reincarnation.
 This is clearly a shift from the basic Christian belief and reflects a mix of religions for a strange Christian hybrid that is not reconcilable with the tenets of true Christianity.

-Another form of Christianity is what's known as a double belief.
+Another form of Christianity is what's known as a double belief or double belonging.
 This is a common hybrid where the beliefs of two religions are melded together.
 For example, there are Buddhist Christians.
 While the two religions are clearly very different, some people believe in both religious concepts without finding any conflict in their Christian faith.

-- In Matthew 17: 12, the identify of John the Baptist is once more discussed.
+- In Matthew 17: 12-13, the identification of John the Baptist is once more discussed.
 Jesus further explains to his disciples, "But I tell you, Elijah has already come, and they did not recognize him, but have done to him everything they wished.
 In the same way the Son of Man is going to suffer at their hands."Then the disciples understood that he was talking to them about John the Baptist."

 - However, in John 1:21, John is asked, "Are you Elijah?"
 He states that he is not Elijah, implying that he was not the reincarnation of Elijah.